Part 1: Aiming For Euphoria With ALA Chelation

 Cutler’s reasoning: The amount of mercury in the body needs to be less than the amount in the brain to prevent ALA from redistributing mercury from the body to the brain via the path of least resistance vs. out the elimination pathways.

 Unfortunately, while attempting to remove my lighting kit with 18 CFL’s, I was exposed to mercury from a broken CFL.
-I do not know why I did not wear protective gloves, clothing, and a mask as a precaution.
 That was my first experience with acute mercury poisoning (i.e. not chronic like from amalgams).
 As I carefully discarded the broken CFL bulb, I hoped that it had broken months prior and the mercury had maybe settled and was not airborne.
 However, that night I experienced fever sweats, joint and muscle aches, brain inflammation, headaches, etc. Regardless of what government organizations say, no amount of mercury is “safe”.

 My Trial ALA Week Following The AC ALA Chelation Protocol